 For example, a smoke detector event will cause the alarm monitoring service to contact your fire department and tell them there is smoke detected in the basement of your home, while the signal from a medical alert pendant would be routed to local ambulance or paramedic services along with special instructions on how to gain entrance to the home.

-If you have not chosen monitoring with 2-way voice, in most situations a phone call will be made to your home where the alarm was activated.
+In most situations a phone call will be made to your home where the alarm was activated.
 If there is no answer or correct password then the proper authorities will be dispatched and your emergency contacts will be notified.

 A special duress / panic code can be used as well.
 A duress code is a separate keypad passcode used in a hopefully rare situation where you are forced to disarm the system by an aggressor.
 You enter your duress passcode and the system will appear to disarm as normal.
 This code however alerts the monitoring station of a hostage type situation and authorities are dispatched accordingly without a verification call to your home.
 No sirens would be used as police race to your location.